Source code

 pub flags: InstanceFlags,

-/// Options the control the behavior of various backends.
+/// Options the control the behavior of specific backends.

 }